-(b) The benefit to the community of granting relief measures will bei. the promotion of local economic development including attracting business investment, for example small business establishment;
+The benefit to the community of granting relief measures will bethe promotion of local economic development including attracting business

-- ii. creation of employment for municipal residents; - iii. promotion of service delivery, for example by farmers; - iv. poverty alleviation to the indigents; - v. social development and moral development, for example, by religious institutions, sports institutions, schools and other non governmental organisations which promote health and other benefit to the community; and - vi.
+- ii. creation of employment for municipal residents; - iii. promotion of service delivery, for example by farmers; - iv. poverty alleviation to the indigents; - social development and moral development, for example, by religious institutions, sports institutions, schools and other non governmental organisations which promote health and other benefit to the community; and - vi.
 Improved local economic growth.